sagelabs/standards/python/core/use-pythons-standard-library-to-interact-with-the-operating-system.md

 2. Use the standard library to perform network requests
 3. Use the standard library to receive network requests
 4. Use the standard library to persist data to disk
+5. Use the standard library to interact with input and output streams

 ---